-Michael Robert Henrion Posner (born February 12, 1988), better known as Mike Posner, is an American singer, songwriter, and producer.
+Michael Robert Henrion Posner (born February 12, 1988), better known as Mike Posner, is an American singer-songwriter and record producer.
 Posner released his debut album, 31 Minutes to Takeoff, on August 10, 2010.
-The first single from the album, “Cooler Than Me”, produced by Gigamesh, climbed the Billboard Hot 100 to reach No. 6 before going on to attain global success.
-He performed at Bonnaroo and the 2010 Warped Tour in the summer.
-A second single, “Please Don’t Go”, was issued on July 20, 2010.
-On February 1, 2011 Posner released a radio mix of his 3rd single, “Bow Chicka Wow Wow”, which included a new verse from Lil Wayne.
-He is also featured in Cher Lloyd’s “With Ur Love” which released as a single on October 30, 2011.
+The album includes the US Billboard Hot 100 top 10 single “Cooler than Me” as well as the top 20 single “Please Don’t Go”.
+In 2016, a remix of his 2015 single “I Took a Pill in Ibiza” peaked in the top 10 on the charts in 27 countries around the world, including hitting number one in many and the top five on the Billboard Hot 100 in the United States.
 He is also known for writing and/or producing “Sugar” by Maroon 5, “Boyfriend” by Justin Bieber, “Beneath Your Beautiful” by Labrinth and Emeli Sandé, as well as songs for Pharrell Williams, Big Sean, 2 Chainz, Wiz Khalifa, Nelly, T.I., Snoop Dogg, Nick Jonas, Avicii, Austin Mahone, Big Time Rush, Iggy Azalea, Riff Raff, Olly Murs, and Rixton – just to name a few.

 Early Life and Education